(click on link to jump to section)

 raised in Parsons, Kansas, acquired his mechanical skills there, becoming an avid motorcyclist.

-Moving to California, Ryan began working with airplanes, and soon became an historically influential aeronautical experimenter and innovator.
+Moving to California, Ryan began working with airplanes, and soon became an historically influential aeronautical experimenter and innovator, at the head of Ryan Aircraft.
 He was among the first to make monoplanes (single-wing airplanes) commerically successful -- in place of traditional biplanes.
 The historic New York-to-Paris transatlantic solo flight

 the Ryan PT-22.